Semidefinite programming relaxations for quantum correlations: Semidefinite relaxations for polynomial optimisation

 Let us take a look at a noncommutative extension of the example we introduced in the previous subsection (see problem~\eqref{eq:lasserre_ex}).
 Suppose that $X_1$ and $X_2$ are now Hermitian operators, and that we are interested in solving the following problem

+The main difference between Eqs.~\eqref{eq:lasserre_ex} and \eqref{eq:ncpop_ex} is that the monomial $x_1x_2$ is replaced by a noncommutative generalization, $(X_1X_2+X_2X_1)/2$.
 Note that if we were to add the condition $[X_1,X_2]=0$, then the optimal value of the problem would coincide with that of Eq.~\eqref{eq:lasserre_ex}.
+Considering the indexing set $\{\id, X_1, X_2\}$ the level-1 relaxation of~\eqref{eq:ncpop_ex} corresponds to the SDP

+As the moment matrix is Hermitian and can be taken to be real (and thus $y_{12} = y_{21}$), we see that the SDP in~\eqref{eq:ncpop_ex_l1} is equivalent to the level-1 relaxation for the corresponding commutative problem (see~\eqref{eq:pop_ex_l1}).
+Thus, like in the commutative setting, we find a value of $1/8$ at level 1.
+Interestingly, we see a difference between the commutative and noncommutative problems emerge at level 2.
+The level-2 relaxation is based on the indexing set $\{\id,X_1,X_2,X_1^2, X_1 X_2, X_2 X_1, X_2^2\}$, which is larger than the corresponding commutative indexing set, and results in the SDP relaxation

-Applying the moment matrix relaxations to this problem we find that both level 1 and level 2 give the same value of $\frac18$.
-In this case we find that the hierarchy has converged already at level 1, and the optimal value of $\frac18$ is different to the optimal value of the commutative problem (which was $0$).
+where by taking the moment matrices to be real we find that $y_{04}=y_{05}$.
+Running this SDP we again find that the optimal value is $1/8$ and it is possible to show that the hierarchy had already converged at level 1.
 This value is achieved by the qubit state $\rho = \ketbra{0}{0}$ together with the projectors

+This implies that the optimal value of $\frac18$ for the noncommutative problem~\eqref{eq:ncpop_ex} is different from the optimal value of the commutative problem~\eqref{eq:lasserre_ex}, which was $0$.